New York Dram Shop Liability Explained

 Our approach to dram shop liability claims combines investigative thoroughness with strategic legal advocacy:

-- We'll document intoxication evidence through police reports, blood alcohol testing results, witness accounts of behavior before and after service, and when possible, establishment incident records documenting patron condition
+- We'll document intoxication evidence Through police reports, blood alcohol testing results, witness accounts of behavior before and after service, video evidence, and establishment incident records documenting a patron’s condition.

-Throughout this process, we maintain regular communication about case developments, evidence collection results, and strategic options.
+Throughout this process, we communicate regularly about case developments, evidence collection results, and strategic options.
 This transparent approach ensures you remain informed and involved in decisions affecting your recovery.

-Call Sakkas, Cahn & Weiss today, and our lawyers will help you recover compensation for all of your injuries!
+Call Sakkas, Cahn & Weiss, LLP today, and we’ll use our decades of experience to get you the most money possible for all your injuries!

 You will receive a response from us within 1 - 2 business days